Kalli/twitter-bots/README.md

 * ###[@thorskastridin](https://twitter.com/thorskastridin)

     A lonely cod bot in the middle of the Atlantic Ocean, spreading awareness about the [cod wars](https://en.wikipedia.org/wiki/Cod_Wars) one tweet at a time.

+    The cod bot has been disabled due to numerous complaints from foul mouthed COD4 players!